Durugordon leads Siena against Niagara after 30-point showing - WTOP News

 Lewiston, New York; Monday, 12 p.m.
 EST

-BOTTOM LINE: Siena faces the Niagara Purple Eagles after Sean Durugordon scored 30 points in Siena’s 67-63 loss to the Canisius Golden Griffins.
+BOTTOM LINE: Siena visits the Niagara Purple Eagles after Sean Durugordon scored 30 points in Siena’s 67-63 loss to the Canisius Golden Griffins.

-The Purple Eagles have gone 3-4 in home games.
-Niagara has a 1-0 record in one-possession games.
+The Purple Eagles have gone 3-4 at home.
+Niagara ranks sixth in the MAAC with 22.7 defensive rebounds per game led by Harlan Obioha averaging 5.5.

-The Saints are 1-3 against MAAC opponents.
-Siena is 1-6 against opponents over .500.
+The Saints are 1-3 in MAAC play.
+Siena leads the MAAC with 11.5 offensive rebounds per game led by Durugordon averaging 3.4.

-The Purple Eagles and Saints square off Monday for the first time in conference play this season.
+The Purple Eagles and Saints meet Monday for the first time in conference play this season.

-Zek Tekin is averaging 10 points and 3.8 assists for the Saints.
-Durugordon is averaging 11.9 points over the past 10 games for Siena.
+Giovanni Emejuru is averaging 11.2 points and 6.1 rebounds for the Saints.
+Durugordon is averaging 1.3 made 3-pointers over the last 10 games for Siena.

 LAST 10 GAMES: Purple Eagles: 6-4, averaging 79.1 points, 34.0 rebounds, 13.9 assists, 4.5 steals and 2.3 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 74.6 points per game.